 4.3.
 This category of information includes IP addresses or domain names of computers used by Users who connect to the Website, addresses of the required resources in URI (Uniform Resource Identifier) notation, the time of the request, the method used to submit the request to the server, the size of the file obtained in response, the numerical code indicating the status of the server’s response (successful, error, etc.) and other parameters pertaining to the User’s operating system and information technology environment

 4.4.
 The above information is used solely for the purpose of (a) enable Users to move around it and to use its features (technical cookies).
-Without these essential cookies, we may not be able to provide certain services or features and our Website will not perform as smoothly for Users as we would like; and (b) obtaining anonymous statistical information (analytics cookies) on the use of the Website.
-The information could be used to ascertain responsibility in the case of information technology offences committed against the Website.
+Without these essential cookies, we may not be able to provide certain services or features and our Website will not perform as smoothly for Users as we would like; (b) obtaining anonymous statistical information (analytics cookies) on the use of the Website, and (c) using profiling cookies.

 4.5.
-The above cookies are placed directly by OCTO (so called “first party cookies”) or by a third party (so called “third party cookies”), as detailed below.
+Cookies are small text strings that, as a result of navigation on websites, are transmitted and stored on User terminals, allowing the recognition of the same also in subsequent visits.
+The above mentioned cookies are placed directly by OCTO (so called “first party cookies”) or by a third party (so called “third party cookies”), as detailed below.

 4.6.
-Our Website uses technical and analytics cookies and does not use profiling or advertisement cookies, i.e. those used to track a User’s navigation online and create a profile based on personal tastes, habits and choices, etc. Therefore, OCTO is not required to obtain Users’ prior consent in order to install cookies.
-That said, the User may deactivate first party cookies (i.e., technical and analytics) by clicking on the indicated links or, in the case of third party technical cookies, by accessing the privacy notices and – as the case may be – consent forms of such third party.
-Nonetheless the deactivation of such cookies could comprise the correct navigation and function of the Website.
+Our Website uses technical, analytics, and profiling or advertisement cookies, i.e. those used to track a User’s navigation online and create a profile based on personal tastes, habits and choices, etc. OCTO is not required to obtain Users’ prior consent in order to install technical and analytics cookies, but consent is required relating to profiling cookies.
+That said, the User may deactivate cookies (both technical and analytics) by clicking on the indicated links or, in the case of third party technical cookies, by accessing the privacy notices and – as the case may be – consent forms of such third party.
+Nonetheless, the deactivation of such technical and analytics cookies, could comprise the correct navigation and function of the Website.

 5. Information voluntarily shared by Users

 5.1.
-The optional, explicit or voluntary sending of e-mails to the addresses indicated on this Website entails the subsequent acquisition of the User’s (sender’s) e-mail address, required to respond to requests, and any other personal information included in the message.
+The data collected by the Site also include personal data voluntarily sent by the User.
+The optional, explicit or voluntary sending of e-mails or other eventual personal data to the addresses indicated on this Website and/or the contact points on the same Website, entails the subsequent acquisition of the User’s (sender’s) e-mail address, required to respond to requests, and any other personal information included in the message and/or in the contact points.
 Specific information summaries will be progressively reported or displayed on certain pages of this Website that may be set up to provide specific services on request.